lazyink/DayZ-Missions/README.md

 Copy the included debug folder into the root of the mission.pbo.

 The AI require faction settings.
-If you have SARGE AI you're good to go.
+If you have SARGE AI or DZAI you're good to go.
 Otherwise add faction.sqf to the root of the mission.pbo and add this line to the end of your init.sqf:

     [] execVM "faction.sqf";

 <h3>The Crates</h3>